-A board of directors, consisting of eight members, is selected by the membership from the east and west side of the state and is responsible for conducting the business affairs of the program.
-The board of directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
+A board of directors, consisting of nine members, is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
+The Board of Directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
 This program has no employees.

-NOTE 12: PROPERTY TAXES
+NOTE 11: PROPERTY TAXES